wp-plugins/watu/readme.txt

 Yes.
 It's even highly recommended for answers to questions that allow multuple answers.
 If you just assign 0 points to the wrong answers in such question the visitor could check all the checkboxes and collect all the points to that question.

-= How do I show the exam to the visitors of my blog? =
+= How do I show the quiz to the visitors of my blog? =

 You need to create a post and embed the exam code.
 The exam code is shown in the green text above the questions table in "Manage questions" page for that exam.

 **Please do not place more than one code in one post or page.
 Only one exam will be shown at a time.
 If you wish more exams to be displayed, please give links to them!**

+= How to translate the plugin interface in my language =

+You can use the standard WordPress way of translating plugins (via Poedit and .po / .mo files) or use plugin like Loco Translate.
+If using Poedit, your file names should start with "watu-".
+For example: watu-de_DE.po / watu-de_DE.mo.
+They should be placed in wp-content/languages/plugins folder.

 == Screenshots ==